meekrob/DSCI512_RNAseqAnalyzers/README.md

 **Usage:** `bash RNAseq_analyzer_191204.sh <metadatafile.txt> <number of threads>`
    *  Make sure the metadata file is correct.
-   * `$SLURM_NTASKS` automatically pulls the number of threads you have requested in the #SBATCH header.
+   *  $SLURM_NTASKS automatically pulls the number of threads you have requested in the #SBATCH header.

 **Exercise**
+  * Open execute_RNAseq_pipeline.sbatch in an editor window
-  * Tailor your execute_RNAseq_pipeline.sh script if you need to.
+  * Tailor your execute_RNAseq_pipeline.sbatch script to suit your own inputs
+  * Check the sbatch preamble to make sure everything appears to be working correctly
+  * Include the proper path to your metadata file

 **Answer**

-  *Your header should look like this
+  *Your execute script should look like this:

 ```bash
 #!/usr/bin/env bash